Timovzl/RtlTimoInterviewDemo/README.md

 ## Pipelines

-TODO
+For lack of time and information regarding RTL's infrastructure, the implementation of pipelines has been left out-of-scope.

+Here is a general outline of the intent:

+- Use Terraform to manage resources, with variables handling differences between environments.
+- Use yaml pipelines with Azure DevOps to deploy to Kubernetes via rolling deployments, adjusted carefully to the bounded context's needs.
+- Manage secrets with Azure Key Vault or a comparable offering.
+Ideally, these are loaded into the application on startup with the help of Managed Identities, to avoid the many security pitfalls of moving secrets through pipelines.
+- Run a verification pipeline when a PR is opened.
+Deploy to the various environments as early and automatically as can be afforded.

 ## Future Improvements

 - Authentication/authorization, rate limiting, and/or a Web Application Firewall (WAF) have been left out-of-scope.
 - Paging based on a page index is brittle.
 Data changes may cause items to be skipped or repeated when a caller is between pages.
 When there is more time, the API could be redesigned to circumvent this issue.
-- Rate limiting in consuming the TvMaze API could be made smarter and application-wide, especially once multiple jobs _might_ touch it at the same time.
+- Rate limiting when consuming the TvMaze API could be made smarter and application-wide, especially once multiple jobs _might_ touch it at the same time.